 Upon completing the Musculoskeletal and Nervous System I (MSNSI) Block, students should be able to:

-- Describe the anatomical features and three-dimensional spatial relationships of the spine and the upper and lower extremities, including the bone, ligament and vasculature.
+- Describe the anatomical features and three-dimensional spatial relationships of the spine, as well as the upper and lower extremities — including the bone, ligament and vasculature.

 - Describe the normal structure and function of cartilage, bone, ligaments, tendons, synovial tissue, skin and the peripheral nervous system.